Ealing North

 Ealing North is a constituency, created in 1950.
 Since the 2019 general election, it has been represented in the House of Commons of the UK Parliament by James Murray of Labour Co-op.

 Constituency profile

-Straddling the Western Avenue and directly south of Harrow, Ealing North occupies the north-western part of the London Borough of Ealing.
-In 1981, 14.3% of the constiuency was non-White.
+Ealing North is a suburban constituency located in the Borough of Ealing in London.
+It contains the towns of Greenford, Perivale and Northolt.
+The area was mostly rural until it was developed as a suburban residential area in the interwar period.
+The constituency has high levels of deprivation, particularly in Northolt, and is ethnically diverse.
+At the 2021 census, White British people were 23% of the population with White people in total making up 43%; there are significant Irish and Polish communities.
+Asians were 27%, Black people were 13% and other ethnic groups were 11%.
+House prices are lower than the London average.

+Compared to the rest of London, residents of the constituency have lower levels of income, education and professional employment.
+At the local council, all wards in the constituency are represented by Labour Party councillors.
+An estimated 53% of voters in the constituency supported remaining in the European Union in the 2016 referendum, higher than the nationwide rate but lower than the rest of London.

 History

 From the February 1974 to 2005 general elections inclusive, it was a Labour-Conservative marginal, being won by the party forming the government, and thus a bellwether.
 Since 1997, is on the length of tenure measure (but not necessarily extent of majority) a "safe" Labour seat.
 The party's newly selected candidate for MP in 2019 came 12,269 votes ahead of the Conservative candidate, a majority of almost 25% of the votes cast.